“More experience. More defence. The best result.”

-Ms. Henein’s experience includes a wide range of regulatory, criminal and quasi-criminal litigation representing individual, corporate and institutional clients both at the trial and appellate level.
+Ms. Henein’s experience includes a wide range of complex litigation including criminal, quasi-criminal, regulatory as well as select civil litigation including class actions and commercial matters – representing individual, corporate and institutional clients both at the trial and appellate level.
 Ms. Henein has argued at all levels of court, frequently including the Ontario Court of Appeal and the Supreme Court of Canada.
 Ms. Henein has been counsel on numerous high profile cases.

 Ms. Henein is co-editor of Martin’s Criminal Code, Martin’s Annual Criminal Practice, and Martin’s Related Criminal Statutes.
 She is the Associate Editor of the Canadian Criminal Cases.

 Scott Hutchison is a partner at Henein Hutchison LLP.
 His practice includes complex civil, criminal, regulatory and constitutional litigation, with a particular interest in white collar crime and appellate advocacy.
-He is a Fellow of the American College of Trial Lawyers, a member of the Supreme Court Advocacy Institute and has been recognized in Best Lawyers in Canada for Appellate Law and Criminal Defence.
-He was appointed by the Attorney General’s and the Law Foundation of Ontario to the province’s Class Proceedings Committee.
+He is a Fellow of the American College of Trial Lawyers, a member of the Supreme Court Advocacy Institute and has been recognized in Best Lawyers in Canada for Appellate Law and Criminal Defence and for in Chambers Canada in Dispute Resolution.
+He was appointed by the Attorney General and the Law Foundation of Ontario to the province’s Class Proceedings Committee.